Pythm/ad-ModeManagement/README.md

 ---

 ## 📌 Tips & Best Practices
-- **Vacation Mode**: Prevent mode changes from app when `input_boolean.vacation` is active.
+- **Vacation Mode**: Prevents day to day mode changes from app when `input_boolean.vacation` is active.
-- **Holiday Detection**: Uses `country_code` to fetch holidays.
-If not defined, it attempts to find latitude/longitude from AppDaemon configuration.
+- **Holiday Detection**: Define `country_code` to fetch holidays.
+This will set normal automation instead of morning mode during hollidays and weekends.
+If not defined, app will call morning mode every day.
-- Light‑Mode Display – Use a Home Assistant helper input_text configured with (`HALightModeText`) to show the current Light mode.
+- **Light‑Mode Display** – Use a Home Assistant input_text helper configured with (`HALightModeText`) to show the current Light mode.
-- Schedule Alignment – Configure `morning_start_listen_time` and `night_start_listen_time` to match your household’s routine.

 ---